Interstate 77 in Virginia

 Interstate 77 (I-77) in the US state of Virginia is a 67 mi north–south Interstate Highway serving Hillsville, Wytheville, and Bland.
 Running parallel to US Route 52 (US 52), I-77 passes through the Big Walker Mountain Tunnel and East River Mountain Tunnel, the latter on the West Virginia state line and one of only two land vehicular tunnels to cross a state line.
-It is planned to overlap with the proposed I-74 in the future.